Plan Early and Keep It Simple

 An energy efficient home is all about heating, cooling, appliances, lighting and hot water.
 When we consider energy consumption in our homes, we immediately think of heating the space so it is comfortable to live in.
 The reality is, in the Okanagan, we consume about 60% of home energy in heating and cooling, 20% in fixtures, appliances, and lighting, and 20% in heating water.
 Energy consumption is many things.
 The difficulty, specific to our climate, is that while we need a lot of heat through our cold winter months, there are also specific times in the summer months where the cooling demand of the average house is a greater energy draw than the coldest period in the winter.
 What does this mean for builders and homeowners who desire an energy efficient home?
 One of the first considerations in home planning should always be how to arrange the heating, ventilation and air conditioning (HVAC) so as to maximize the ability of the furnace, heat pump or air conditioner to do its job properly.

 When deciding on a builder, many people are easily distracted or find it more fun, to focus on the aesthetics of a home or the size in general.
-Don’t get me started on cost per square foot… As a rule, any prospective homeowner should consider the air space of their home and the planning for it to be of utmost importance.
+Don’t get me started on price per square foot… As a rule, any prospective homeowner should consider the air space of their home and the planning for it to be of utmost importance.
 As well, the required equipment or duct sizes will often impact the design of a home further down the road, as will the location of the utility room.
 Insisting on a contractor who will help plan the heating and cooling needs of the home from the very beginning is critical.

 Insulation Practices are Critical for an Energy Efficient Home